jasonpaulos/MatchMaker/Qt_MatchMaker/DOCUMENTATION.md

 		      i = 0
 	 This value is then compared with other users of the opposite gender in order to create a sorted list of a user's top matches.
 However, the process is optimized to find the squared distance between users, as this speeds up the algorithm without sacrificing any precision.
 3. __Output__
      * After the users have been matched, the results need to be printed.
 Each page is rendered by PrintEngine using a QPainter, and then the combined documents are saved as a PDF file.
 A future addition to the application might want to add support to print the matches directly to a printer, however, as of now, a PDF is a much better alternative because the results are saved on file and a variety of complex page layouts can be printed using various PDF viewing applications.
+However, the PDF style is hard coded into the application, so a new version of the application may want to implement the ability to change the PDF style without recompiling.